commonsyllabi/viewer/internal/www/readme.md

 yarn run cypress open
 ```

-Serve the frontend on `localhost:8080` (_note:_ this server does not work for reloading, only used for testing):
+Serve the frontend on `localhost:8080` (_note:_ this server does not work for reloading, and is only used for testing):

 ```
 yarn start